Kyleyuen97/snack-stress-behavior-ml/README.md

 Students were informed that better performance on the test would marginally increase participation scores, to draw their focus to scoring well, and remove the Hawthorne Effect* on the actual item being measured - snack consumption rate.

-As this dataset is not available for public consumption, I utilized a similar Dataset on more recent Data by the NIH regarding COVID-19 pandemic psychological stress and emotional eating and performed my modelling work on their dataset.
+As this dataset is not available for public consumption, I utilized a similar Dataset on more recent Data by the NIH regarding COVID-19 pandemic psychological stress and emotional eating and implemented my hierarchical clustering algorithm on their dataset.

 Study: https://pubmed.ncbi.nlm.nih.gov/25682365/